matrix-org/patience/examples/README.md

-This directory showcases how a separate project can use `patience` as a Matrix integration testing framework.
+This directory showcases how a separate project can use Patience as a Matrix integration testing framework.

-* [hello.ts](./hello.ts): A single client in a room sending a message
+* [hello.ts](./hello.ts): Two local clients sending messages
+* [federated.ts](./federated.ts): Two federated clients sending messages